ncalc/ncalc/docs/index.md

 # Welcome to NCalc docs!

-NCalc is Mathematical Expressions Evaluator for .NET
+NCalc is a mathematical expression evaluator for .NET
 <br>

 To getting started, click on this [link](articles/index.md).